omidfarhang/omid.dev/content/posts/2008-11-14-johnny-cash.en.md

   </p>

   <p>
     Another artist who received a major career boost from <i>The Johnny Cash Show</i> was songwriter Kris Kristofferson, who was beginning to make a name for himself as a singer/songwriter.
-During a live performance of Kristofferson's &#8220;Sunday Mornin' Comin' Down&#8221;, Cash refused to change the lyrics to suit network executives, singing the song with its references to marijuana intact: &#8220;On a Sunday morning sidewalk / I'm wishin', Lord, that I was stoned.&#8221;
+During a live performance of Kristofferson's “Sunday Mornin' Comin' Down”, Cash refused to change the lyrics to suit network executives, singing the song with its references to marijuana intact: “On a Sunday morning sidewalk / I'm wishin', Lord, that I was stoned.”
   </p>

   <p>
-    By the early 1970s, he had crystallized his public image as &#8220;The Man in Black&#8221;.
+    By the early 1970s, he had crystallized his public image as “The Man in Black”.
 He regularly performed dressed all in black, wearing a long black knee-length coat.
 This outfit stood in contrast to the costumes worn by most of the major country acts in his day: rhinestone suit and cowboy boots.
-In 1971, Cash wrote the song &#8220;Man in Black&#8221; to help explain his dress code: &#8220;We're doing mighty fine I do suppose/In our streak of lightning cars and fancy clothes/But just so we're reminded of the ones who are held back/Up front there ought to be a man in black.&#8221;
+In 1971, Cash wrote the song “Man in Black” to help explain his dress code: “We're doing mighty fine I do suppose/In our streak of lightning cars and fancy clothes/But just so we're reminded of the ones who are held back/Up front there ought to be a man in black.”
   </p>

   <p>
     He and his band had initially worn black shirts because that was the only matching color they had among their various outfits.
 He wore other colors on stage early in his career, but he claimed to like wearing black both on and off stage.
 He stated that, political reasons aside, he simply liked black as his on-stage color.
-To this day, the United States Navy's winter blue service uniform is referred to by sailors as &#8220;Johnny Cashes,&#8221; as the uniform's shirt, tie, and trousers are solid black.
+To this day, the United States Navy's winter blue service uniform is referred to by sailors as “Johnny Cashes,” as the uniform's shirt, tie, and trousers are solid black.
   </p>

   <p>